ManasMakde/act-unity/README.md

 ## 🛠️ Installation
-If you want to use the act pattern in your project install the desired version from the [releases page][Releases].
-Unzip & drop the 2 files anywhere in your project.
+If you want to use the act pattern in your project install the desired version from the [releases page][Releases] & drop the 2 files anywhere in your project.
 If you want to play the demo game clone this entire repository & open in unity 6000.3.19f1

 > **Note**: